-- (a) misses an assessment task, or - (b) is unable to complete an assessment task by the due date, or - (c) is absent from school just prior to an assessment task being due or - (d) his performance in a task is affected, or - (e) is absent on the day an assessment task is due to be submitted.
+- (a) misses an assessment task, or - (b) is unable to complete an assessment task by the due date, or - (c) is absent from school just prior to an assessment task being due or - (d) his/her performance in a task is affected, or - (e) is absent on the day an assessment task is due to be submitted.

-The student must provide a medical certificate (where applicable) on the first day of his return to school.
-The medical certificate must be submitted with a completed "Application for Illness/Misadventure Form" (AIM Form - refer to Section 3 of this handbook).
+The student is required to submit an online "Application for Illness/Misadventure Form" The online form must be completed within 48 hours of the due date of an assessment task.
 Where possible the College should also be notified via a phone call or email on the morning of the task.

-The completed 'AIM form', with supporting documentation must be returned to relevant KLA Leader of Learning the next school day.
+A medical certificate, or other supporting documentation must be attached if the student has been unable to complete the task.
 This also applies for approved leave and school events (e.g., sport).
 Being on approved leave or a school event does not exclude a student from completing an assessment task.